 The DC controller PCA controls the operating sequence, as described in the following table.
-For detailed information about the timing of the processes, see General timing chart on page 634.
+For detailed information about the timing of the processes, see General timing chart on page 635.

-Table 5-1 Sequence of operation Period Duration Description Waiting From the time the power is turned on or when the product exits Sleep mode until the product is ready for printing Pressurizes the fuser pressure roller the product is ready for printing • Detects the print cartridges and imaging drums

-Period Duration Description • Detects the home position for the intermediate-transfer belt (ITB) and the developing unit Cleans waste toner from the ITB Standby From the end of the waiting sequence or • The product is in the ready state receives a print command or until the product is turned off • The product enters Sleep mode after the specified length of time • The product calibrates if it is time for an automatic calibration.
-Initial rotation From the time the formatter receives a print command until the paper enters the Activates the high-voltage power supply paper path. • Prepares each laser/scanner unit • Warms the fuser to the appropriate temperature Printing From the time the first sheet of paper enters the paper path until the last sheet Forms the image on the photosensitive drums nas passed through the fuser • Transfers the toner to the paper Fuses the toner image onto the paper Performs calibration after a specified number of pages Last rotation From the time the last sheet of paper exits the fuser until the motors stop Moves the last printed sheet into the output bin rotaung • Stops each laser/scanner unit Discharges the bias from the high- voltage power supply
+Period Duration Description Waiting From the time the power is turned on or when the product exits Sleep mode until the product is ready for printing Pressurizes the fuser pressure roller Detects the print cartridges and Detects the home position for the intermediate-transfer belt (ITB) and the developing unit • Cleans waste toner from the ITB Standby From the end of the waiting sequence or the last rotation until the formatter • The product is in the ready state receives a print command or until the product is turned off • The product enters Sleep mode after the specified length of time • The product calibrates if it is time for an automatic calibration.
+Initial rotation From the time the formatter receives a print command until the paper enters the Activates the high-voltage power supply paper path. • Prepares each laser/scanner unit Warms the fuser to the appropriate temperature Printing From the time the first sheet of paper enters the paper path until the last sheet Forms the image on the photosensitive drums has passed through the fuser • Transfers the toner to the paper Fuses the toner image onto the paper Performs calibration after a specified number of pages Last rotation btation From the time the last sheet of paper exits the fuser until the motors stop rotating Moves the last printed sheet into the output bin • Stops each laser/scanner unit Discharges the bias from the high- voltage power supply

-Table 5-1 Sequence of operation (continued)
+Table 5-1 Sequence of operation